akshat-khare/OpenRobertaWikiLocal/Installation.md

 ### Get the necessary programs / packages for your system, used by the Open Roberta server:
 * make sure that Java Runtime Environment (JRE) is available.
 Open a command prompt and type `java -version`, if it is already available then the output is something with `java version "1.8.a_b"`.
 It should be something with java version 1.8... otherwise check the oracle websites for how to get it.

-**Install now all the programms needed for compilation of code for the different supported robot systems, maybe you do not need all of them**
+**Install now all the programs needed for compilation of code for the different supported robot systems, maybe you do not need all of them**
 * on linux systems (Ubuntu)
   * Arduino based robots, e.g. Bot'n Roll
     * `sudo apt-get install libusb-0.1-4`